berkyvat/picase/README.md

 Deploy your application to AWS ECS service and configure AWS IAM roles/policies properly.
 You can use either AWS Fargate or EC2.
 Write a README file explaining all details.

-Yukarıda verilen case study kapsamında;
+Yukarıda verilen case study kapsamında;d

 AWS account oluşturuldu <br/>